AdBusterOfficial/Adbuster--WinApp/README.md

 ---

 ## 10. CEPA Logic — Technical Overview
+CEPA Logic is not a generic algorithm but a full contextual reasoning framework for real‑time audio event interpretation and automation.
 A full technical explanation of how CEPA Logic works — including decision flow, contextual evaluation, human‑like behavior model, data processing pipeline and real‑world examples — is available in a dedicated document:

 ➡️ [CEPA_Logic_Overview.txt](CEPA_Logic_Overview.txt)